 -

-What happens if there is no position to offer a candidate after program completion?
+What happens if, at the end of the grant period, there is no position to offer a candidate after program completion?

 A grant award is predicated on the assumption that by establishing your staffing needs in the application, all applicants will have a position to offer.
 However, the legislation states: If the district or intermediate district is unable to hire an eligible recipient as required under subdivision (e), the eligible recipient may serve the years the recipient pledged to serve under this subdivision at another district, intermediate district, or nonpublic school.)